 As a Hammock Underquilt

-When I first received the Feather Friends Flicker 40 UL, I wondered if was a bit overbuilt for three-season backpacking.
-Was an insulated draft collar really necessary or a full length zipper?
+When I first received the Feather Friends Flicker 40 UL, I wondered if it was a bit overbuilt for three-season backpacking.
+Was an insulated draft collar really necessary or a full-length zipper?
 While highly desirable, you don’t find these features on other ultralight quilts or hoodless sleeping bags.